Sandeep-DSK/PlenitudoWebsite/README.md

 ## Deployment

 This project is automatically deployed on Vercel.
 Any changes pushed to the main branch will trigger a new deployment.

+## Issues

+May need to refactor code for Calendly
+Potential viewport on macbook web browser for text of titles are incorrect